daspec/daspec-js-npm/README.md

 * __--config__: (required) path to a config file that contains a JSON with the relevant options

 You can also save the default configuration options into a file called __daspec.json__ in the working directory, and run __daspec__ without arguments.

+## NPM script

+Install daspec to your project repository

+    npm install daspec --save-dev

+Create a config file telling daspec where your specs and JS sources are:

+    {
+    	"specs": ["specs/*.md"],
+    	"steps": ["steps/**/*.js"],
+    	"sources": ["src/**/*.js"],
+    	"output-dir": "daspec-output"
+    }

+Add a NPM test script using daspec to __package.json__, pointing to your config file

+    "scripts": {
+      "test": "daspec --config config-path.json"
+    },

+Alternatively, save the config file as __daspec.json__ in your project root, and you won't have to supply the __--config__ argument.
+Now run

+    npm test

+and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, __daspec-output__).

+For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

 ## Support